Living in Foothills County - What You Need to Know

-- Telephone communications can be a problem, especially in the mountainous areas of the MD.
+- Telephone communications can be a problem, especially in the mountainous areas of the County.
 Cellular phones will not work in all areas.

-- The MD of Foothills may have pre-approved a specific septic system for your property.
+- Foothills County may have pre-approved a specific septic system for your property.

 - When sewer service is available to your property, it can be costly to hook into the system.
 When you have on-site sewage disposal, there is also a cost of maintaining that system.

 - When sewer service is not available, you will need to use an approved septic system or other treatment process.
 The type of soil you have available for a leach field will be very important in determining the cost and function of your system.
 Check the Alberta Private Sewage Systems Standards of Practice for guidelines.